armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 **Note that if you get an error similar to ```TypeError: Expected Operation, Variable, or Tensor, got block4 in exporter_main_v2.py``` look at [this](https://github.com/tensorflow/models/issues/8881) error topic**

 But if this program finishes successfully, then congratulations because your model is finished!
 It should be located in the ```C:\TensorFlow\workspace\training_demo\exported-models\my_mobilenet_model\saved_model``` folder.
 There should be an PB File called ```saved_model.pb```.
 This is the inference graph!
 I also prefer to copy the ```label_map.pbtxt``` file in to this directory because it makes things a bit easier for testing.
 If you forgot where the labelmap is located it should be in ```C:\TensorFlow\workspace\training_demo\annotations\label_map.pbtxt```.
 Since the labelmap and inference graph are organized, we are ready to test!

+### Testing out the Finished Model

+To test out your model, you can use the sample object detection script I provided called ```TF-image-od.py```.
+This should be located in ```C:\TensorFlow\workspace\training_demo```.
+But first, there are some small changes you must make to the script.
+So open it up in a text editor and change the following

+- Line 32.
+This is where you have to provide the path to you test image.
+If you are using my Pill Detection Model, this is unecessary, otherwise provide a path to your own image.